In short

 Bag size and product category

-• Clothing: vertical bags that allow folded garments to fit neatly and comfortably.
+• Clothing — vertical formats that allow folded garments to fit neatly without unwanted creasing

-• Gift items or small goods: compact paper bags to minimise internal movement.
+• Gift items or small goods — compact paper bags that minimise internal movement and protect the product

-• Food products: stable formats designed for safety and practicality.
+• Food products — stable formats designed for safety, leak-resistance and practicality

 Practical examples of bag sizing in retail

-• Folded clothing: vertically proportioned carrier bags → tidy presentation and premium perception.
+• Folded clothing — vertically proportioned carrier bags for tidy presentation and a premium perception.

-• Small goods: compact paper bags → less movement and less material waste.
+• Small goods — compact paper bags sized to reduce movement and material waste.

-• Food purchases: stable bag formats → safety and convenience.
+• Food purchases — stable bag formats with reinforced bases for safety and convenience.

-The correct bag size improves the customer experience and reduces operational inefficiencies.
+The correct bag size improves the customer experience and reduces operational inefficiencies on the shop floor.

 Wrong bag size means operational waste